 We develop mobile banking apps.
 Read more content on the topic.

-Today, Flutter is an open-source framework whose single codebase is leveraged to build apps for various operating systems, including Android, iOS, Mac, Windows, Linux, and Google Fuchsia.
-It was kicked off in 2015 as Sky and its first stable version was released only at the end of 2018.
-Google as its creator initially meant this toolkit to be used exclusively for Android-fueled devices, but it has eventually developed into a cross-platform issue whose popularity is on a steady rise.
+Today, Flutter is an open-source framework.
+Its single codebase is leveraged to build apps for various operating systems, including Android, iOS, Mac, Windows, Linux, and Google Fuchsia.
+It was kicked off in 2015 as Sky, and its first stable version was released only at the end of 2018.
+Google as its creator, initially meant this toolkit exclusively for Android-fueled devices, but it has eventually developed into a cross-platform issue whose popularity is on a steady rise.

-Such a boom in Flutter mobile app development is due to Google’s consistent effort aimed at perfecting and updating its product.
-In 2019, the Flutter version for the web was released and a year later, Flutter 1.17.0 was launched that manifests considerable improvement of performance on iOS-powered gadgets, support for creating Chrome apps, a whole range of fresh material widgets, and enhanced network tracking capabilities.
+Such a boom in mobile app development using Flutter is due to Google’s consistent effort aimed at perfecting and updating its product.
+In 2019, the Flutter version for the web was released, and a year later, Flutter 1.17.0 was launched, which manifests considerable improvement in performance on iOS-powered gadgets, support for creating Chrome apps, a whole range of fresh material widgets, and enhanced network tracking capabilities.

 In fact, what is conventionally termed “Flutter” has two components.
-Flutter SDK (Software Development Kit) is a set of tools – including command-line programs as well as testing and integration APIs – utilized both for creating apps and rendering their code into the codes native iOS and Android apps are based on.
-The second constituent is the framework that is a UI library containing text inputs, buttons, sliders, and other widget-powered elements, enabling app customization to suit the vendor’s purposes to a tee.
+Flutter SDK (Software Development Kit) is a set of tools – including command-line programs as well as testing and integration APIs – utilized both for the creation of apps and rendering their code into the codes native iOS and Android apps are based on.
+The second constituent is the framework which is a UI library containing text inputs, buttons, sliders, and other widget-powered elements, enabling app customization to suit the vendor’s purposes to a tee.

-What differs it from other frameworks and is universally recognized as one of the Flutter advantages is the programming language it uses.
+What differentiates it from other frameworks and is one of the Flutter advantages is the programming language it uses.
 Dart is an object-oriented language that relates to Java, so it will take a Flutter developer proficient in the latter (or in C++) a little fine-tuning to learn programming in it.

 Peculiar is also how the components are structured to form Flutter architecture.
 Here, the operating system acts as a canvas where an interface is construed, while animations, gestures, rendering, painting, and other services are located in the framework per se.

-This unique structure lets developers exercise complete control over the system and streamlines both the building process and Flutter app functioning.
+This unique structure lets developers exercise complete control over the system and streamlines both the building process and Flutter apps functioning.